NSX-T Edge tunnels are down to ESXi hosts when sharing the same VLAN for TEP traffic

 Workaround:

-There are three workarounds for this issue:
+There are two workarounds for this issue:

-1. Put the TEP traffic of the Edge Node on a different VLAN than the host’s TEP VLAN.
+1. Put the TEP traffic of the Edge Node on a different VLAN than the Host’s TEP VLAN.

 • Create a new uplink profile with a new VLAN.
 If IP pool is used, create a new IP pool, which allocates IP addresses in the newly created VLAN.